Cookies on this website

 1. Overview of Award

 MPLS Division and SCG Chemicals Public Company Limited (SCGC) are delighted to announce the launch of the annual SCGC Fund for Innovation and Research in Sustainability and Technology (SCGC-FIRST).
-This internal University administered fund aims to support visionary and imaginative solutions relevant to global challenges and opportunities of the 21st century.
+This internal University administrated fund aims to support visionary and imaginative solutions relevant to global challenges and opportunities of the 21st century.

 ASEANS's leading innovation company in chemicals, SCGC, takes a special responsibility to tackle these challenges (e.g. global warming and plastic waste); towards this end, SCGC has publicly committed to achieve a low-carbon and environmentally friendly society by 2030, and achieve net-zero greenhouse gas emissions by 2050.
 SCGC believes strongly that innovations based on chemistry, materials, and novel processes are key to meeting these bold commitments.
 To this end, SCGC has made an initial commitment of £1 million to create a University fund, SCGC-FIRST, which will run over four years and support applications from across the University.
 Successfully executed projects may be considered for substantial follow-on funding directly from SCGC.